mparmol/EventsAnalysis/README.md

 · `cowplot` v1.1.1.
 The cowplot package is a simple add-on to ggplot.
-It provides various features that help with creating publication-quality figures, such as a set of themes, functions to align plots and arrange them into complex compound figures, and functions that make it easy to annotate plots and or mix plots with images.
+It provides various features that help with creating publication-quality figures, such as a set of themes, functions to align plots and arrange them into complex compound figures and functions that make it easy to annotate plots and or mix plots with images.

 · `data.table` v1.14.0. data.table inherits from data.frame.
 It offers